-Tim Chapman is a former forensic scientist for the Chicago police department who currently teaches writing and tai chi chuan.
+Tim Chapman is a former forensic scientist for the Chicago Police Department and writing instructor at Malcolm X College.
 He holds a Master’s degree in Creative Writing from Northwestern University.
-His fiction has been published in The Southeast Review, the Chicago Reader, Alfred Hitchcock’s Mystery Magazine, Chicago Tribune’s Printers Row Journal, and the anthology, “The Rich and the Dead.”
-His first novel, “Bright and Yellow, Hard and Cold,” was a finalist in Shelf Unbound’s 2013 Best Indie Book competition.
-His short stories have been collected under the title, “Kiddieland and other misfortunes.”
-In his spare time he paints pretty pictures and makes an annoying noise with his saxophone that he claims is music.
-He lives in Chicago with his lovely and patient wife, Ellen, and Mia, the squirrel-chasingest dog in town.
+His fiction has been published in The Southeast Review, the Chicago Reader, Alfred Hitchcock’s Mystery Magazine, Palooka, and the anthology, The Rich and the Dead.
+His first novel, A Trace of Gold (originally published as Bright and Yellow, Hard and Cold) was a finalist in Shelf Unbound’s 2013 Best Indie Book competition.
+His short stories have been collected under the title Kiddieland and other misfortunes.
+His latest novel is The Blue Silence.
+When he’s not writing he’s editing the journal Litbop: Art and Literature in the Groove, teaching martial arts or painting pretty pictures.

 (Twitter) @realTimChapman, (Instagram) @realTimChapman.